Laban (band): Dissolution

 Internal disagreements and extensive touring eventually took their toll on Pedersen and Jønsson.
 Additionally, without another single achieving the same success as "Love in Siberia", the future seemed bleak for Laban by 1988.
 Laban's last single was a cover of Dusty Springfield's "I Close My Eyes and Count to Ten," released in 1988 and featured on the Laban: Greatest Hits compilation; a compilation that was released in part due to the lackluster sales of Roulette.
 Cai Leitner also left Mega Records in 1988, leaving Pedersen and Jønsson without a producer.
 In combination with their popularity fading, disagreements over Laban's future, and feeling like the record company was throttling down on them, Laban split up in the summer of 1988 following a short tour for Laban 5 in Sweden.

 Since the dissolution, Pedersen has remained active in the music industry with various projects, releasing solo material and forming bands such as Backseat.
 Jønsson started a solo career while stepping away from the public eye, continuing to sing and releasing solo material.
-There are currently no plans for Laban to reunite.
+In 2007, Jønsson expressed interest in reuniting with Pedersen, but the talks were brief, and no reunion was solidified.
+The duo has only met a few times since, with no current plans for Laban to reunite.

-In 2010, a Box Set titled "Komplet & Rariteter" was released, containing Laban's entire back catalog of music, including new remasters of every Laban album, unreleased tracks, and songs that only appeared on various singles and in certain territories.
-Pedersen published his memoir, "Med Hjerte Udenpå" (With a Heart on the Outside), in 2017, reflecting on his experience in the music industry and time in Laban.
+A box set titled "Komplet & Rariteter" was released in 2010, containing Laban's entire back catalog of music, including new remasters of every Laban album, previously unreleased tracks, and remixed versions of singles that had remained exlucsive to select countries.

+In 2017, Pedersen published his memoir, "Med Hjerte Udenpå" (With a Heart on the Outside), reflecting on his experience in the music industry and time in Laban.

 In 2023, Jønsson published a book called "Det' en hem’lighed" (It's a Secret) that reflected on her time in Laban and behind-the-scenes conflicts, garnering criticism from Pedersen.